bjlkeng/bjlkeng.github.io/source/posts/a-quick-introduction-to-stochastic-calculus.rst

    integral is conceptually not too different from a plain old `Riemannian integral
    <https://en.wikipedia.org/wiki/Riemann_integral>`__ that we learn in
-   regular calculus, but with some key differences due to the nature of the stochastic processes we use (e.g. Wiener process).
+   regular calculus, but with some key differences due to the nature of the stochastic processes we use (e.g., Wiener process).
-3. *How do we deal with the case of a non-continuous derivative of the integrator (e.g. Wiener process), which manifests itself with non-zero quadratic variation?* We'll see that this results in one of the big differences with regular calculus.
+3. *How do we deal with the case of a non-continuous derivative of the integrator (e.g., Wiener process), which manifests itself with non-zero quadratic variation?* We'll see that this results in one of the big differences with regular calculus.
 Choices that didn't matter, suddenly matter, and the result produces different outputs from the integration